pubnub/johnnyfive-eon/README.md

 5. Go to **File** > **Examples** > **ConfigurableFirmata** > **ConfigurableFirmata**
 6. Upload the code to the device

 Now, you are done with Arduino IDE.
-You can close it and switch to your fave IDE (or keep using Arduino IED if you like).
+You can close it and switch to your fave IDE (or keep using Arduino IDE if you like).

 #### Arduino Wiring